Wurdsmith/SolarTravel-Frontend/README.md

 DESCRIPTION

 **Please Note that there are TWO github repositories for this program.
-This is the frontend, to view the backend visit https://github.com/Wurdsmith/SolarTravel-Backend.
+This is the backend, to view the backend visit https://github.com/Wurdsmith/SolarTravel-Backend.

 SolarTravel is fictional travel agency's website designed to help users find their dream vacation amongst the stars.